secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 ### Use Cases
 - **Numbers 1 & 4**
   - Channel Partner submits Partner Sourced Deal Reg and no Opportunity exists in the system.
-Therefore, the Initial source is CQL and SQS defaults to Channel Generated.
+Therefore, the Initial source is CQL and SQS defaults to Partner Generated.
   - This applies to both New and Growth orders
 - **Number 2**
   - Channel submits an order for a deal that we did not have an opportunity in the system for but did not submit a Partner Sourced Deal Reg
 - **Number 3**
   - Deal is transacting thru the channel but it was sourced by either a GitLab AE or SDR
 - ***Exception***
-  - AE or SDR creates an opportunity prior to a valid Partner Sourced Deal Reg being submitted and approved. *If the Deal Registration is approved the opportinity will automatically update SQS = Channel Generated when the approved Deal Registration has been approved and linked.
+  - AE or SDR creates an opportunity prior to a valid Partner Sourced Deal Reg being submitted and approved. *If the Deal Registration is approved the opportinity will automatically update SQS = Partner Generated when the approved Deal Registration has been approved and linked.

 ### Default Logic
-1. If `Partner Sourced Deal Reg = True` and no opportunity exists, then `Initial Source = CQL` > `SQS = Channel Generated`
+1. If `Partner Sourced Deal Reg = True` and no opportunity exists, then `Initial Source = CQL` > `SQS = Partner Generated`
-2. Alliances and OEM Logic: No Deal Registration applied but if `Initial Source = CQL` then `SQS = Channel Generated`
+2. Alliances and OEM Logic: No Deal Registration applied but if `Initial Source = CQL` then `SQS = Partner Generated`

 ### SFDC Opportunity Source Field Values for Channel
 - **Initial Source**: